 Visit aphc.gov.in from 30 March 2026

 The online application portal opens at aphc.gov.in on 30 March 2026.
-Navigate to the Recruitment section on the official website.
-Look for Notification No. 01/2026/Estt. — click on "Apply Online."
+Navigate to the Recruitment section and look for Notification No. 01/2026/Estt.
 The portal closes permanently on 19 April 2026 at 11:59 PM.
-No extension will be granted.
-No offline or postal applications are accepted under any circumstances.
+No offline or postal applications are accepted under any circumstances — the online portal is the only mode.

-Carefully select the correct Post Code (1 through 13) for the post you are applying for.
-Read the eligibility criteria for that specific post code — especially the educational qualification, typewriting/shorthand speed requirements, and any experience requirement.
-Applying for the wrong post code or using incorrect personal details can lead to summary rejection without notice.
+Carefully select the correct Post Code for the post you are applying for.
+Read the eligibility criteria for that specific post code — especially educational qualification, typewriting/shorthand requirements, and experience requirements.
+Applying for the wrong post code or an ineligible post results in rejection at certificate verification with no fee refund.

-Enter all personal details exactly as they appear in your certificates.
-Key fields: Full Name, Father's Name, Date of Birth (as in SSC), Community, Gender, Aadhaar number, Contact details (mobile + email — both will be used for all official communications), Educational qualification details, Post code, and Category.
-Particulars furnished in the application are treated as final — no corrections are entertained after submission.
-Double-check every entry before proceeding to document upload.
+Enter all personal details exactly as they appear in your certificates — Full Name, Father's Name, Date of Birth (as in SSC), Community, Gender, Aadhaar, contact details.
+Particulars are treated as final after submission — no corrections entertained.
+Double-check every entry, especially your DOB, community, and post code before proceeding to document upload.

 Upload All Required Documents

 Scan and upload clear, legible copies of all required documents in the prescribed format and file size.
-Documents include: academic certificates, date of birth proof, community certificate (if claiming reservation), typewriting/shorthand certificate (if applicable), experience certificate (for Senior System Officer), and NOC from employer (if currently employed).
-Use a flatbed scanner or a document scanning mobile app for best quality — blurry, cut, or unreadable uploads may be rejected.
+Use a flatbed scanner or document scanning app — blurry, cut, or unreadable uploads may lead to rejection.
+Documents not uploaded at the application stage cannot be submitted later.

 Pay Examination Fee Online

-Pay the applicable fee: ₹800 for UR/EWS/BC candidates and ₹400 for SC/ST/PH candidates (AP state SC/ST only).
-Payment is through online mode only — Net Banking, Credit/Debit Card, or UPI.
-Save your payment receipt and transaction reference number.
-If applying for multiple posts, pay the fee separately for each post application.
-Fee is non-refundable under all circumstances.
+Pay ₹800 (UR/EWS/BC) or ₹400 (AP SC/ST/PH) via Net Banking, Card, or UPI.
+Save your payment receipt.
+If applying for multiple posts, pay separately for each.
+Fee is non-refundable under all circumstances — including if the notification is cancelled.

-Indicate up to three test centre preferences from the available options.
-The High Court reserves the right to allot any centre based on resource availability — your preferred centres are not guaranteed.
-No centre change requests are entertained after submission.
-After final submission, download and save a printed copy of your application with Application ID — required for Admit Card download, exam day, and all future correspondence with the High Court.
+Indicate up to three test centre preferences in priority order.
+Centre allotment is at the High Court's discretion — no change requests after submission.
+After final submission, download and save a printed copy with your Application ID — required for all future correspondence, admit card download, and exam day.

-Candidates who secure the minimum qualifying marks in CBT are shortlisted for the Skill Test applicable to their post.
-The Skill Test evaluates practical competency — typewriting speed, shorthand speed, data entry accuracy, or computer/networking skills as relevant to the post.
-The mode and detailed parameters of the Skill Test will be published separately on the High Court website.
-Final selection for these posts is based solely on Skill Test performance — CBT marks are not counted.
+Candidates who secure minimum qualifying marks in CBT are shortlisted for the Skill Test.
+The Skill Test evaluates typewriting speed, shorthand speed, data entry accuracy, or IT/networking skills as relevant to the post.
+Final selection for these posts is based entirely on Skill Test performance — CBT marks carry zero weight in the final merit for these posts.

 Stage 4: Certificate Verification

-Selected candidates are called for original certificate verification on the date specified by the High Court.
-All documents uploaded during the online application must be produced in original along with one set of attested photocopies.
-Any discrepancy between uploaded documents and originals — or production of forged documents — leads to immediate cancellation of candidature and criminal liability.
-Certificates are treated as genuine only at the appointment stage after final verification.
+Selected candidates are called for original certificate verification at the date specified by the High Court.
+All uploaded documents must be produced in original along with attested photocopies.
+Any discrepancy — or forged documents — results in immediate cancellation and criminal liability.
+Documents are treated as genuine only after final verification at appointment stage.

 Stage 5: Appointment & Probation

-Candidates who clear all stages are given provisional appointment orders.
-Appointees must be of sound health, active habits, and free from bodily defects rendering them unfit for service.
-They must be citizens of India with good character and antecedents.
-Appointments are covered by the Contributory Pension Scheme (CPS).
-Persons in bigamous marriages or who have been dismissed from any Central/State Government service are ineligible for appointment regardless of selection.
+Candidates cleared at all stages receive provisional appointment.
+Appointees must be of sound health, free from bodily defects, citizens of India with good character.
+Appointments are under the Contributory Pension Scheme (CPS).
+Persons in bigamous marriages or dismissed from any government service are ineligible regardless of selection.

 Section Officers (5) | Senior System Officer (1) | Computer Operator (31) | Assistant Librarian (1) | Librarian Grade-II (1) | U.D.
 Stenographer (7) | Assistant (78) | Examiner (27) | Typist (44) | Copyist (34) | Data Entry Operator (50) | Stenographer (1) | Office Subordinate (20)

-These are a combination of Carried Forward (unfilled from earlier recruitment cycles) and Fresh Vacancies.
+These are a combination of carried-forward and fresh vacancies.
 The High Court reserves the right to increase, decrease, or cancel vacancies at any stage without assigning reasons.

 Portal: aphc.gov.in

-1. Submit a separate online application form for each post code
+✓ Submit separate online application for each post code

-3. Upload all required documents for each application
+✓ Upload all required documents for each application independently

-Ensure you meet the educational qualification for each post you apply for — applying for a post you don't qualify for results in rejection at the certificate verification stage, and the fee paid is not refunded.
+Ensure you meet the educational qualification for every post you apply for — applying for a post you don't qualify for results in rejection at certificate verification with no fee refund.

 Section Officer, Assistant Librarian, Librarian Grade-II, Assistant, Examiner, Office Subordinate

-Senior System Officer, Computer Operator, U.D.
-Stenographer, Stenographer, Typist, Copyist, Data Entry Operator
+Senior System Officer, Computer Operator, UD Stenographer, Stenographer, Typist, Copyist, DEO

-→ CBT is only used to shortlist candidates who meet the minimum qualifying marks.
-Final selection is based entirely on Skill Test performance.
-CBT marks are NOT added to Skill Test marks.
-A candidate who scores marginally in CBT but performs excellently in Skill Test can still be selected.
+→ CBT only filters out candidates below minimum qualifying marks.
+Final selection based entirely on Skill Test.
+A candidate scoring minimally in CBT but performing excellently in Skill Test can still be selected.

-Accepted certificate: Only Government Technical Examination certificates are accepted — specifically from the Andhra Pradesh State Board of Technical Education and Training (APSBTET) or equivalent State/Central Government body.
-Private institution typewriting certificates, even from well-known institutes, are NOT accepted.
-If you hold a certificate from a private institute, you should appear for the Government Technical Examination to obtain the valid certificate.
+Accepted certificate — ONLY Government Technical Examination certificates: Specifically from AP State Board of Technical Education and Training (APSBTET) or equivalent Central/State Government body.
+Private institution typewriting certificates — even from reputed institutes — are NOT accepted.
+If your certificate is from a private institute, appear for the Government Technical Examination before applying.

 Computer Operator & Asst.
 Librarian: ₹40,970 – ₹1,24,380

-All appointments are covered by the Contributory Pension Scheme (CPS) — employees and the High Court both contribute to the pension fund.
+All appointments are covered by the Contributory Pension Scheme (CPS) — both employee and employer contribute.
+This is not the old defined-benefit pension scheme.